hurleyLi/SVgoback/README.md

 ### delly
 * Calls: DEL DUP (tandem only, also CNV based on read-depth) INV CTX (as BND)
 * Use its own genotyper
-* Filter: based on genotype 0/1 or 1/1, and PASS for the site and for the sample
+* Simple filter: based on genotype 0/1 or 1/1, and PASS for the site and for the sample

 01. delly_call.sub
 02. delly_categorize.sub